 The aim is to create working conditions and workplaces that both satisfy the requirements of the field of work and protect the health of the employees.
 The subject of occupational health and safety, in particular the avoidance of accidents at work, has high priority.
 This is evidenced by the many training courses, information materials and events on this subject as well as by an occupational health and safety documentation system that is intensively used.
+For example, an extensive training programme was launched in 2019 to help employees in technical occupations heighten their personal safety awareness and reduce unsafe decisions and behaviour.
 In addition, as part of health management, the VGT Group offers its employees a wide range of benefits every year, such as free cancer screening, dietary advice and fitness checks.
 Height-adjustable desks are also standard in the offices.